Madlanga commission of inquiry kicks off with Nhlanhla Mkhwanazi’s testimony

 Top officials implicated

-Mkhwanazi said he has proofs of payment showing that Matlala funded the ANC political activities and events of Mchunu and Mogotsi.
+Mkhwanazi said he had proofs of payment showing that Matlala funded the ANC political activities and events of Mchunu and Mogotsi.

-The KZN top cop said he believes that Mchunu and Sibiya took a decision to disband the KZN SAPS political killings task team because it raided Matlala’s home in December 2024 and it was making inroads in certain Gauteng cases.
+He added that he believed Mchunu and Sibiya decided to disband the SAPS political killings task team in KwaZulu-Natal because it raided Matlala’s home in December 2024 and was making inroads in certain Gauteng cases.

-He added that Mchunu and Sibiya decided to disband the KZN SAPS political killings task team because it unmasked a criminal syndicate operating in Gauteng.
+Furthermore, he stated that Mchunu and Sibiya decided to disband the task team because it unmasked a criminal syndicate operating in Gauteng.

-Following Mkhwanazi’s explosive media briefing, Ramaphosa established a judicial commission of inquiry to investigate the allegations.
+Ramaphosa established a judicial commission of inquiry to investigate the allegations following Mkhwanazi’s explosive media briefing.

 Visit SW YouTube Channel for our video content